 - Take short wellness breaks while studying.
 Stretch for five minutes.
 Jog in place or dance to your favorite song.
 Set an alarm as a reminder.

 - Take the stairs if able/available.

 - Take a yoga, dance, martial arts, aquatics or other physical fitness class through the Student Recreation Center (SRC).

-- Learn how to Be Active Your Way with this guide from the Department of Health & Human Services.
+- Learn how to Move Your Way with this guide from the Department of Health & Human Services.

 - The Cerebral Palsy Foundation's CPF Challenge video app offers workouts for people of all ability levels.